 Answer: It’s important to note that we manage all aspects of biopharmaceutical manufacturing whether it’s developing the protein from the DNA sequence and/or fully optimizing a bioconjugation project.
 While all aspects of a project may not be done under one roof at Goodwin Biotechnology, we offer one point of contact throughout the length of the project in that we have collaborations in place to perform the requisite activities to deliver the highest quality product candidates rapidly and cost-effectively

 What’s more, we have a strong Quality Assurance program in place that not only assures compliance to the most rigorous regulatory standards, but our staff has the regulatory experience that has helped many of our clients successfully submit INDs.

-Question: Given the announcements and media attention SAFC (a business unit of Sigma Aldrich) received last year when it announced the expansion of their production facility, offering a fully commercial development and commercial production in the US, how important is geography?
-How is a US based competitor facility expected to impact Goodwin?
+Question: Given the announcements and media attention SAFC (a business unit of Sigma Aldrich) received last year when it announced the expansion of its production facility, offering a fully commercial development and commercial production in the US, how important is geography?
+How is a US-based competitor facility expected to impact Goodwin?
 What is Goodwin doing to counter/address this?

-Question: Can you describe some of the developments and additional services/updates created by Goodwin, and how does this set the companyapart?
-What is new, unique?
+Question: Can you describe some of the developments and additional services/updates created by Goodwin, and how does this set the company apart?
+What is new, and what’s unique?
 What has worked and what did not?

 First of all, Goodwin Biotechnology has 23 years of experience and expertise in the contract bioprocess development and cGMP manufacturing of cell culture-derived Monoclonal Antibodies, Recombinant Proteins, and Vaccines.
 Therefore, we can develop the “naked” antibody and optimize it through our Process Development department for efficient scale up and cGMP manufacturing.
 Our solutions-oriented approach to all projects has paid handsome dividends, even with the most challenging projects.